Gauge theory: History

 The concept and the name of gauge theory derives from the work of Hermann Weyl in 1918.
-Weyl, in an attempt to generalize the geometrical ideas of general relativity to include electromagnetism, conjectured that Eichinvarianz or invariance under the change of scale (or "gauge") might also be a local symmetry of general relativity.
+Weyl, in an attempt to generalize the geometrical ideas of general relativity to include electromagnetism, conjectured that Eichinvarianz or invariance under the change of scale might also be a local symmetry of general relativity.
+Weyl used the word "gauge" to describe this concept, after a Latin word referring to standard cask sizes, the same root as railroad gauge.
 After the development of quantum mechanics, Weyl, Vladimir Fock and Fritz London replaced the simple scale factor with a complex quantity and turned the scale transformation into a change of phase, which is a U(1) gauge symmetry.
 This explained the electromagnetic field effect on the wave function of a charged quantum mechanical particle.
 Weyl's 1929 paper introduced the modern concept of gauge invariance subsequently popularized by Wolfgang Pauli in his 1941 review.
+While gauge theory or gauge symmetry no longer means a scale change, the term gauge became widely adopted for the concept.

 In retrospect, James Clerk Maxwell's formulation, in 1864–65, of electrodynamics in "A Dynamical Theory of the Electromagnetic Field" suggested the possibility of invariance, when he stated that any vector field whose curl vanishes—and can therefore normally be written as a gradient of a function—could be added to the vector potential without affecting the magnetic field.
 Similarly unnoticed, David Hilbert had derived the Einstein field equations by postulating the invariance of the action under a general coordinate transformation.
 The importance of these symmetry invariances remained unnoticed until Weyl's work.

 Inspired by Pauli's descriptions of connection between charge conservation and field theory driven by invariance, Chen Ning Yang sought a field theory for atomic nuclei binding based on conservation of nuclear isospin.
 In 1954, Yang and Robert Mills generalized the gauge invariance of electromagnetism, constructing a theory based on the action of the (non-abelian) SU(2) symmetry group on the isospin doublet of protons and neutrons.
 This is similar to the action of the U(1) group on the spinor fields of quantum electrodynamics.

 The Yang–Mills theory became the prototype theory to resolve some of the confusion in elementary particle physics.